The Edit

 Lisbon cityscape.

-We had planned a short trip and Lisbon is the perfect location for that at just over 2 hours flight time from London.
+We had planned a short trip, and Lisbon is the perfect location for that at just over 2 hours flight time from London.
 We closed our laptops at 2 pm on Friday and landed in Lisbon by 8 pm that evening.
 Once we landed, we picked up our hire car and eagerly got on the road.
 We based ourselves in Troia Marina which is a 1-and-a-half-hour drive from Lisbon airport.

 Staying in the marina gives you several hotel options to suit your needs and budget.
 We stayed in the Troia Design Hotel, a modern five-star hotel right on the Marina front, with a casino on-site to keep you entertained.